dhuzard/dhuzard.github.io/index.md

 Now, I'm very much interested into (meta)data management and how this could be improved in preclinical laboratory settings.
 This is why, I initiated the project MAPP.
 In that context, I'm now trying to incorporate relevant aspect of the Web Semantics into intuitive research workflows.

+- I love Home Cage monitoring technologies and the way integrating various sensors may lead to the most accurate and usefull digital biomarkers in preclinical research.
 - I am an expert in **behavior**: protocols and analysis.
 I'm administrator of [TheBehaviourForum](https://www.thebehaviourforum.org/)
 - I know few Python tools: **Pandas**, **Scipy**, **Seaborn**, **statsmodel**, **Dabest**, **ipywidget** ...
 - I developed one python library ([**LMT-Widget-Tool**](https://pypi.org/project/LWTools/)) to help non-python-experts analyze **live mouse tracker** data.